Verge-Aero/VergeDocs/drone-show-hardware/payloads/x1-pyro-module.md

 | Comm Failure     | Failed to communicate with the pyro board                                                  |
 | CPU Time Error   | The pyro driver is not getting enough CPU time                                             |

-Per-Cue circuit testing ensure that the firing system is working properly and can pass errors on a per-cue basis
+Per-Cue circuit testing ensure that the firing system is working properly and can pass errors on a per-cue basis.

 #### Overweight Failsafe